fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 ### Indentation

-Markdown is sensitive to white space, e.g. when it comes to indentation.
+Markdown is sensitive to white space in some cases, e.g. indentation.
 Nested lists, for instance, must be indented:

 ```markdown